AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

     - Enhanced Windows Biometrics → **Disabled**
   - IO ports
     - I suggest disabling all devices you won't use.
-    - I.e. disable WWAN (if you even have one), fingerprint if you're going to use only macOS.
+    - In particular, disable WWAN (if you even have one), fingerprint if you're going to use only macOS.
   - Intel SGX → **Disabled**
   - Device Guard → **Disabled**
 - Startup
   - UEFI/Legacy → **UEFI**
   - CSM Support → **Disabled**

-There is no CFG lock in BIOS (it's inside engineering menu), and usual ways of switching it (modified GRUB, RU) **do not work**.
+There is no CFG lock available in BIOS (it's inside engineering menu), and usual ways of switching it (modified GRUB, RU) **do not work**.
 Reportedly, the only way to toggle it or enable engineering menu is through direct BIOS write, with programmer clip and all, with corresponding dangers (doing that breaks TPM, among other things).

-Surprisingly, system boots just fine with both CfgLock quirks disabled.
+Surprisingly, system boots just fine with AppleXcpmCfgLock quirk disabled.
 Either something is wrong with ControlMsrE2 utility, or there is some peculiarity with Thinkpad firmware.
 There are similar reports about T490, see [acidanthera/bugtracker#2355](https://github.com/acidanthera/bugtracker/issues/2355).
-I didn't test long-term system stability with both quirks off, but disabling AppleCpuPmCfgLock doesn't seem to have any ill effects.
+I didn't notice any system stability with this quirk off, but YMMV.
+AppleCpuPmCfgLock is not required on modern macOS.

 There is no DVMT Prealloc setting (it's inside engineering menu along with CFG Lock), but fortunately it's already 64Mb by default, enough for framebuffer.

 According to one source, setting Thunderbolt / BIOS Assist mode *Enabled* results in Thunderbolt hotplug not working but decreased battery consumption.

 Intel AMT is remote admisintration for enterprise.
-You do not actually turn it off (it's built in CPU, see [1](https://www.reddit.com/r/thinkpad/comments/ae9qsy/permanently_disabled_intel_amt_did_i_fuck_up/) [2](https://libreboot.org/faq.html#intel)), just disable management interface.
+This switch does not actually turn it off (it's built in CPU, see [1](https://www.reddit.com/r/thinkpad/comments/ae9qsy/permanently_disabled_intel_amt_did_i_fuck_up/) [2](https://libreboot.org/faq.html#intel)), just disables management interface.

-Secure boot can theoretically be enabled, as OpenCore has required keys, just unneeded extra trouble to do so.
+Secure boot can theoretically be enabled, as OpenCore has required keys, it's just unneeded extra trouble to do so.

 ## ACPI files